wbabik/Practical_computing/Class_5/Class_5.md

 cd ..
 ```

-Note, that in this script we entered directory `hiv` where fasta files are located, and at the end of the script we moved one directory up, back to the home directory.
+Note, that in this script we entered directory `hiv` where `.fasta` files are located, and at the end of the script we moved one directory up, back to the home directory.
 In this way we can refer to the files in this directory directly, without specifying path.
 Save `script2.sh`, exit `nano` and run script in terminal `./script2.sh`. **Tip**: when writing a script it's a good idea to test individual commands in terminal.
 To do that, it's handy to have another PuTTY session open - you can open as many terminal windows as you want.

 A script can be written in such a way that we pass variables (for example, names of files on which the script operates) to the script.
 One of the ways of passing variables is to use command line arguments.
 In bash variable names `1` to `9` are reserved for command line arguments.